Prabhav9252/End-to-End-Churn-Analysis-Power-BI/README.md

 Our churn analysis identified key customer groups, behaviors, and service factors contributing to a 17.5% churn rate.
 Insights suggest churn is driven by contract type, competitor offers, early tenure disengagement, and service quality gaps.

 1. Overall Churn

-Churn Rate: ~17.5% of total customers.
-Implication: High churn for a subscription business → urgent need for targeted retention strategies.
+The churn rate is around 17.5% of total customers, which is quite high for a subscription-based business.
+This indicates a serious customer retention issue and urgent corrective actions.
+Targeted retention strategies and proactive interventions are critical to reducing this churn.

 2. Demographic Insights

-Key Segment at Risk:
-Female customers aged 50+ show significantly higher churn.
-Primary reasons might include that competitor are offering betters offers as well as better devices.
-Recommendation:
-Design loyalty campaigns for senior female customers.
-Introduce device upgrade programs and exclusive bundled deals.
+Female customers aged 50+ have the highest churn rate compared to other groups.
+The main reasons include competitors offering better devices and more attractive offers.
+Businesses should focus on designing loyalty campaigns for this segment.
+Additionally, offering device upgrade programs and exclusive bundles can help retain them.

 3. Account Information

 Contract Type:
-Month-to-month contracts shows the highest churn rate which contributes around 51%.
-Annual contracts show much lower churn.
-📌 Recommendation: Incentivize customers to migrate to annual/long-term plans (e.g., discounts, free months).
+Customers on month-to-month contracts (≈51%) are most likely to churn, while annual contract holders show lower churn.
+Businesses should incentivize long-term contracts with discounts or free months.

 Tenure:
-Customers with <6 months tenure churn the most.
+Customers with less than 6 months of tenure churn the most, while churn stabilizes after 24 months.
+Early engagement and onboarding programs in the first 6 months are crucial.
-After 24 months, churn stabilizes.
-📌 Recommendation: Focus on onboarding and engagement in the first 6 months to reduce early exits.

 Payment Methods:
-Higher churn in electronic check payments.
-📌 Recommendation: Encourage auto-pay/credit card adoption with small perks.
+Customers using electronic checks have higher churn rates.
+Encouraging auto-pay or credit card payments with small rewards can improve retention.

 4. Geographic Insights

-Top 5 states consistently show the highest churn, regardless of demographics.
-📌 Recommendation: Launch regional retention campaigns and prioritize service quality improvements in these states.
+The top 5 states consistently show the highest churn rates, regardless of customer demographics.
+This suggests churn is influenced by regional factors, such as service coverage or competitor presence.
+Organizations should consider regional campaigns tailored to these states.
+Improving service quality in high-churn areas will have the most impact.

 5. Churn Drivers

-Competitor Impact:
-180 customers churned due to better devices from competitors.
-183 churned due to better offers.
-📌 Recommendation: Launch competitive upgrade programs and promotional offers to counter competitor pull.
+The biggest driver of churn is competition, with 180 customers leaving for better devices and 183 for better offers.
+This emphasizes that customers are highly price- and feature-sensitive.
+Launching competitive upgrade programs can help retain device-driven churners.
+Similarly, promotional offers can counteract competitors’ deals.

-6. Service Insights
+6. Service Insights:-

-Low Adoption = Higher Churn Risk:
+Low Adoption → High Churn Risk:
-Customers not using device protection, online backup, online security, streaming music churn more often.
+Customers who don’t use services like device protection, online backup, online security, or streaming music churn more often.
+These services create stickiness, so businesses should cross-sell them aggressively.

-These services increase customer stickiness.
-📌 Recommendation: Cross-sell these services aggressively.
-High Adoption but High Churn = Quality Issues:
+High Adoption but High Churn → Quality Issues:
-Services like Internet, Unlimited Data, Paperless Billing, Phone Services show churn despite high usage.
+Services such as Internet, Unlimited Data, Paperless Billing, and Phone Services show churn despite wide adoption.
+This suggests dissatisfaction with service quality, requiring audits and improvements.
-📌 Recommendation: Conduct service quality audits and improve customer experience in these areas.

 7. AI & Predictive Insights

-AI narrative visuals confirm trends (e.g., age >50 churn risk).
-Planned Random Forest machine learning model will predict future churners at an individual customer level.
-📌 Recommendation: Use ML predictions to proactively target at-risk customers before they leave.
+AI-driven narrative visuals confirm key risk factors like higher churn in the 50+ age group.
+The next step is to use a random forest machine learning model to predict churn at the individual level.
+This predictive approach will help identify at-risk customers proactively.
+Retention teams can then target these customers with personalized campaigns before they leave.

 ### ✅ Strategic Recommendations
 1. Focus on early tenure – strong onboarding, engagement in first 6 months.
 2. Promote long-term contracts – reduce churn by locking in customers.